mawrkus/pull-request-review-guide/README.md

 Always be considerate and respectful, specifically:

 - don't use the imperative,
+- don't judge,
-- don't blame (don't curse),
+- don't blame (don't even think about cursing),
 - don't be sarcastic.

 Instead:

-- ask questions, avoiding judgment and assumptions about the author's perspective,
+- ask questions, assuming that everyone is intelligent and well-meaning,
 - explain your point of view in an explicit manner, even if it's a bit more verbose,
 - suggest.

 Respect and clarity dissipe all doubts and frictions.
 They help having better, more meaningful conversations and will save a lot of time.

-#### Stop the "reply" hemorragy / Don't write a novel
+#### Stop the "reply" hemorragy / Offer to talk in person

 Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
 This usually creates noise for everyone involved in the review.
 Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on the solution and/or to pair on any changes suggested.